kvkt/ural-pdc/2018/program.md

 - from: '12:40'
   till: '13:00'
-  by:   'Ilya Afanasyev'
+  by:   'I. Afanasyev'
-  talk: 'The comparative performance analysis of data-intensive applications for IBM Minsky and Newell systems'
+  talk: 'The Comparative Performance Analysis of Data-Intensive Applications for IBM Minsky and Newell Systems'

 - from: '13:00'
   till: '13:20'
-  by:   'Ilyas Kadyrov, Sergey Kopysov and Alexander Novikov'
+  by:   'I. Kadyrov, S. Kopysov and A. Novikov'
   talk: 'Parallel Partitionning Without Branching of Inner Boundaries for Arbitrary Domain'

 - from: '13:20'
   till: '13:40'
-  by:   'Pavel Shvets, Vadim Voevodin and Sergey Zhumatiy'
+  by:   'P. Shvets, V. Voevodin and S. Zhumatiy'
-  talk: 'Primary automatic analysis of the entire flow of supercomputer applications'
+  talk: 'Primary Automatic Analysis of the Entire Flow of Supercomputer Applications'

 - from: '13:40'
   till: '14:00'
-  by:   'Nikita Voinov, Ivan Selin, Pavel Drobintsev and Vsevolod Kotlyarov'
+  by:   'N. Voinov, I. Selin, P. Drobintsev and V. Kotlyarov'
-  talk: 'An approach to managing resources of hybrid supercomputer for photogrammetric tasks'
+  talk: 'An Approach to Managing Resources of Hybrid Supercomputer for Photogrammetric Tasks'

 - from: '14:00'
   till: '15:30'